 - Select Presenter View from the View menu.

-- Alongside each of these slides is a dialog box containing any notes you have added for the current and following slides.
+- Alongside each slide is a dialog box containing notes you have added for the current and following slides.

 Microsoft PowerPoint has come a long way since its first inception in 1987.
 There wasn't a slide thumbnail, PowerPoint notes, or complex printing options back then.

 However, as technology has advanced, so too has printing on PowerPoint.
-But with so many buttons to choose from, it can be hard to get the correct print layout or view the notes page view to ensure everything looks as you expect it to.
+But with so many buttons to choose from, it can be hard to get the correct print layout or view the notes page view to ensure everything looks as expected.

-But now you've made your perfect PowerPoint using a cool Simple Slides template.
-You've made incredible speaker notes, and you want to deliver the best presentation ever.
+But now you've made your perfect PowerPoint using an excellent Simple Slides template.
+You've made incredible speaker notes and want to deliver the best presentation.

 There are two main ways to get to the print PowerPoint with notes page.
 Firstly, locate the file tab at the top of your PowerPoint window.

-If you are struggling to locate the File button or want a quicker way of accessing the print options page, you can press 'P' while holding down the Control button.
+If you struggle to locate the File button or want quick access to the print options page, press 'P' while holding down the Control button.

 Step #2: Selecting the Right Printer

-Once you have located the print page, you need to ensure that you connect to the correct printer.
+Once you have located the print page, you must ensure you connect to the correct printer.
 This step might seem like a simple task if you are printing your slides at home, and it is.
 However, this step is crucial if you are in a public place.

-Imagine you are in the office, and there is a printer located in your office, and one located in your manager's office, or the office of another senior member of staff.
+Imagine you are in the office, and there is a printer in your office and one in your manager's office or the office of another senior staff member.

-The last thing you want to do is accidentally print PowerPoint slides, ready to proofread before presenting to your boss, only to send it straight to their office accidentally.
+The last thing you want to do is accidentally print PowerPoint slides, ready to proofread before presenting to your boss, only to send them straight to their office accidentally.

 It doesn't matter what print layout you have chosen or what the PowerPoint presentation notes look like.
 If your manager has already skimmed the presentation before it is proofread and completed, it can heavily impact how well the presentation goes.